marios-code-path/demo-chat/chat-deploy-memory/README.md

 Now we have a bit more control over how our JVM gets executed, lets focus on another important topic in the cloud: Discovery.

-# Service Mesh is The Cloud
+# Service Mesh In The Cloud

-Here we will learn how and where service-discovery configurations propagate from code to container runtime.
+Service-discovery configurations propagate from code to container runtime.
 If you're just starting and are learning to approach service-mesh development, this is a critical component with a heap (pun intended) of academic and business theory churn happening pretty much until we develop "completely reliable" computing infrastructure.